kuan0118/Conject/README.md

 ## Features

 - Console-only UI
-- Default target process pattern
+- Default target process pattern with auto launch via Steam's AppID
 - DLL discovery from injector folder (`*.dll`)
 - Lightweight and easy to use
 - Minimal dependencies (Windows API only, no `vcruntime`)
 - Portable (with `/MT`)
-- Single or multi-DLL injection
+- Single or multi-DLL injection via QueueAPC
 - Retry with elevation/crash checks